JRanjithSharan/ESP-32-Drone/README.md

    git clone https://github.com/JRanjithSharan/ESP-32-Drone.git
    ```

-2. **Install Dependencies:**

-   Make sure you have the ESP-IDF or Arduino IDE set up for ESP-32 development.
-Install the necessary libraries and dependencies as specified in the code.
+2. **Configure the ESP-32:**

+   Modify `config.h` to include your network settings and other configuration details.

-3. **Upload Code to ESP-32:**
+3. **Upload Code:**

-   Connect the ESP-32 to your computer and upload the code using your preferred development environment (ESP-IDF or Arduino IDE).
+   Use your preferred development environment (ESP-IDF or Arduino IDE) to upload the code to the ESP-32.

-4. **Configure Network Settings:**

-   Update the network settings in the code to match your Wi-Fi configuration.
-This ensures the ESP-32 can connect to your local network and communicate with the web interface.
+4. **Access the Web Interface:**

+   After uploading, connect the ESP-32 to your network.
+Access the web interface by navigating to the ESP-32's IP address in your web browser.

 ## Usage

-1. **Access the Web Interface:**

-   Once the ESP-32 is connected to the network, access the web interface by navigating to the ESP-32’s IP address in your web browser.

-2. **Control the Drone:**

-   Use the web interface to send commands and control the drone’s movements.
-The interface allows for various operations, including takeoff, landing, and directional control.
+The web interface allows you to control the drone’s movements, including takeoff, landing, and directional adjustments.
+The web interface is still under development, and further changes will be updated

-## Code Structure

-- **`main.cpp`**: Contains the main control logic for the ESP-32 and drone communication.
-- **`web_server.cpp`**: Manages the web server and handles incoming commands from the web interface.
-- **`config.h`**: Configuration file for network settings and other parameters.

-## Troubleshooting

-- **ESP-32 Not Connecting to Wi-Fi:** Ensure the network settings in `config.h` are correct and that the ESP-32 is within range of your Wi-Fi network.
-- **Web Interface Not Loading:** Check that the ESP-32 is properly connected to the network and that the IP address is correct.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- ESP-32 Development Team
-- Open-source libraries and frameworks used in this project

-For further details and updates, please refer to the repository and associated documentation.

----

-Feel free to adjust the details based on your specific project setup and requirements!